-The Company holds 4 mining leases and 28 mining claim cells, together with 148 additional mining claim cells in adjacent claim blocks, collectively known as the Golden Rose Property situated in Afton and Scholes Townships at Emerald Lake approximately 65 km northeast of Sudbury, Ontario.
-A portion of the Golden Rose property comprising certain of the 28 unpatented staked claims is subject to a 1.5% Net Smelter Return ("NSR") in favour of Osisko Gold Royalties Ltd., and the leased mining claims are subject to a 2% NSR in favour of EnerMark Inc.
+The Company holds 4 mining leases and 772 mining claim cells, collectively known as the Golden Rose Property situated in Afton and Scholes Townships at Emerald Lake approximately 65 km northeast of Sudbury, Ontario.
+A portion of the Golden Rose property is subject to a 1.5% Net Smelter Return ("NSR") in favor of Osisko Gold Royalties Ltd., and the leased mining claims are subject to a 2% NSR in favor of EnerMark Inc.

 Between 1915 and 1988, mining operations at the Golden Rose Gold Mine produced approximately 52,000 oz of gold from structurally controlled, high-grade quartz-pyrite veins, hosted almost exclusively within the banded iron formations.
 Surface drilling between 1984-2011 identified rich mineralization lying adjacent to known underground development.
-It was reported by previous operators that diamond drilling between 2009-2011 intersected gold grades as high as 155.7 grams of gold per tonne over 1.82 metres.
+It was reported by previous operators that diamond drilling between 2009-2011 intersected gold grades as high as 155.7 grams of gold per tonne over 1.82 meters.

-The Golden Rose mine (currently flooded) consists of more than six kilometres of underground workings, as well as a 3 compartment, 228-metre-deep shaft, and a modern decline ramp from surface to the 6th level of the mine.
+The Golden Rose mine (currently flooded) consists of more than six kilometers of underground workings, as well as a 3 compartment, 228-metre-deep shaft, and a modern decline ramp from surface to the 6th level of the mine.